-KEITH KONOP is Team C5ISR's Chief Engineer supporting PEO IEWe'rS at Aberdeen Proving Ground, MD, on behalf of SMART Engineering Consultants LLC.
+KEITH KONOP is Team C5ISR's Chief Engineer supporting PEO IEW&S at Aberdeen Proving Ground, MD, on behalf of SMART Engineering Consultants LLC.
 He holds a B.S. in aerospace engineering from Polytechnic Institute of New York University.

+Shaping the Future Through Affordable Modernization of Ground Combat Systems

+D COMBA

+PEO Ground Combat Systems

+In alignment with the Army's Combat Vehicle Modernization Strategy PEO GCS is working to:

-- 1 Transform capabilities by acquiring the Ground Combat Vehicle, robotics and unmanned ground systems - 2 Replace the M113 FoV to increase force protection, mobility and network capabilities - 3 Improve the Abrams tank, Stryker FoV, and Bradley FoV to increase space, weight and power, and enable integration of the emerging network by David J. Weller he DoD aviation force is unbalanced and becoming more so.
-Our fighter aircraft, the best in the world, are being replaced by sixth-generation capabilities.
-However, we are still flying third-generation vertical lift platforms designed nearly 50 years ago during the Vietnam War era.
+1 Transform capabilities by acquiring the Ground Combat Vehicle, robotics and unmanned ground systems

+2 Replace the M113 FoV to increase force protection, mobility and network capabilities

+3 IMPROVE the Abrams tank, Stryker FoV, and Bradley FoV to increase space, weight and power, and enable integration of the emerging network by David J. Weller